Ewesurper/Ewelists/README.md

 Wordlists I have compiled.
 Feel free to download and use.

 # Lists include
+* Presidents

 * Pokemon Names
 * NFL teams and locations
-* All pornstars on pornhub
+* Pornstars on pornhub
 * Password mutations
 * Siths